Summer Financial Aid

 You will receive an email notification when your eligibility for summer financial aid has been determined and your awards are available for you to review.

-- You must accept or decline your financial aid awards online through Enroll & Pay within 30 days from the email date or the awards will be cancelled.
+- You must accept or decline your financial aid awards online through Enroll & Pay.

 - If you are not eligible for any federal student aid, you will receive an email with information on how to explore other options, such as private loans and KU Endowment Association loans.

-- If you have questions about how financial aid for one term could affect another, make an appointment to talk with a financial aid counselor in Financial Aid & Scholarships.
+- If you have questions about summer aid eligibility, make an appointment to talk with a financial aid counselor in Financial Aid & Scholarships.

 - You may check the status of your financial aid at sa.ku.edu (Enroll & Pay > Student Center).